VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 ## Why Someone Would Make Their Own Language (or script)

-Before we get in to any of the concrete reasons, it's important to acknowledge someone may make a conlang or neoscript for no other reason than the joy of the act of creating.
+Before we get in to any of the concrete reasons, it's important to acknowledge someone may make a conlang or neoscript for no other reason than the joy of the act of creating, as a joke, or just as personal exercise - all of these reasons are still 100% valid.
 Still, most people will have an end goal in mind or a challenge in the design.
 Let's look at some motivations.

 ### Hiding Messages